mishael-o/Dapper.SimpleSqlBuilder/docs/github-pages/docs/advanced-features/raw-values.md

 ### Named Parameter

-This example uses T-SQL (MSSQL) syntax, however the same applies to other databases.
+This example uses T-SQL (MSSQL) syntax, but the same principles apply to other databases.

 ```csharp
 const string idParamName = "id";